SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Listen you guys, a dynamo that can only swirl about and equilibrium is no creative thing.
 You shouldn''t want neoclassical economics even if it were true.

+### Authorial Insertion

+About two-third the way through the first book.
+I find myself caring about the author now, which is a bad sign for enjoying the story.
+I don't want the story going down the paternal Alien overlord route.
+Not only is it sucky scifi, it starts to seem like betraying the author's motives.

+**Spoiler:**
+It is quite an audacious piece of writing to have the main character, Ye Wenjie, push a button on the microwave transmitter to send a message of "Come please rule over us!" just after reading the first ever alien contact message: "Please do not communicate!
+I'm a pacifist among my people and we will invade you.
+Please to not communicate!"

+Cixin tries to motivate this via an alienation among humans, and the loneliness of Ye Wenjie.
+But I find that character sketch unbelievable.
+A real life Ye Wenjie would probably not betray the entire human race like that!
+The plot seem far more symptomatic of Liu Cixin's pessimism than of a good well written story.
+I know I'm only reading a translation... but still!!

+Let me emphasize, it is not a bad scifi fantasy to read, it gives me this grist to write!
+I just wish it were not so cringe.

+I'll tell you one of the arts of genius writing: you don't need a terrific vocabulary nor amazing descriptive prowess, but you do need sympathy for your reader.
+(Unless you are James Joyce --- genius by an entirely other means, so genius I can't get through one of his books, I'd rather spend time reading mathematical physics. 🤣)